textpattern/textpattern.github.io/setup/moving-an-installation.md

 #### File and Temporary directory paths

 Switch to the Admin view of Preferences and change the two paths for **File directory path** and **Temporary directory path**.
 Again, this is simply a matter of removing the subdirectory from the paths already existing.
-Don’t change anything else about the paths.
+Don't change anything else about the paths.

 For example, this hypothetical file directory path: